Blast Dummy Project

 Here is the mold I made for Angel.
 She was a study of medallion making.

 Ecorche is a way for artists to learn in depth about the skeleton and muscles of the human body.
-An oil based clay is used so that the piece will remain as a reference for future works.
+One half of the piece shows the placement and structure of the bones, which helps artists better understand how to portray the human figure, especially in understanding its underpinings of the human figure; while the other half of the piece demonstrates how the muscles and bones interact.
+As oil based clay does not dry out over time, oil based clay is used so that the piece will remain as a reference for future works.